 - The Christmas special episode "The Next Doctor" (set in 1851) had elements of this, including a hundred-foot high steampunk Cyber-King.

-- Firefly: While not strictly steampunk, the series does contain a lot of steampunk themes (mixing 19th century aesthetics with sci-fi elements and storylines) as well as steampunk character types such as the Wrench Wench, and went a long way toward popularizing the genre.
+- Firefly, while not strictly steampunk, does contain a lot of steampunk themes (mixing 19th century aesthetics with sci-fi elements and storylines) as well as steampunk character types such as the Wrench Wench, and went a long way toward popularizing the genre.

 - Fringe: The episode "Brown Betty" has steampunk and Schizo Tech designs throughout the episode.
 Although the episode was more Diesel Punk as a whole.

-- Lantern City: Bruce Boxleitner is working on a new series, which will take place in an entirely steampunk parallel world.
+- Lantern City takes place in an entirely steampunk parallel world.

-- Legend: Richard Dean Anderson's series had a genius inventor character who created all manner of steampunk gear, but the world at large didn't have it.
+- Legend had a genius inventor character who created all manner of steampunk gear, but the world at large didn't have it.

 - NCIS: Los Angeles: In one episode, Abby goes to a "steampunk bar."
 But the steampunks are really just goths wearing brown, they all act rude like punks are expected to act and their vocabulary is laced with words borrowed from Harry Potter.